What is Venture Capital Valuation?

-The VC Method is comprised of six steps:
+The venture capital (VC) method is comprised of six steps:

 - Estimate the Investment Needed